jc-prg/mbox/BACKLOG.md

 ### KNOWN BUGS

-- State Stopped -> not resetted?
+- State Stopped -> not reseted?
 - On the box the type in some cases isn't set correctly which leads to errors
 -
 - ....